jinman36/city-explorer/README.md

 Accountability Partner: Angela D.

 Card 2:
-Name of feature: Locations: As a user of City Explorer, I want to enter the name of a location so that I can see the exact latitude and longitude of that location.
+Name of feature: Card 1,2, and 3

 Estimate of time needed to complete: 30 min

 Start time: 6pm

-Finish time: _____
+Finish time: 930

-Actual time needed to complete: _____
+Actual time needed to complete: I got sucked into the formatting and Bootstrap/CSS for way too long, I should have been more objective focused. - and I forgot to complete this card between card 1, 2, and 3.

 ![Flow Diagram](wireframe.JPG)